romland/llemmings/README.md

 ## 🎲 Random thoughts
-Brave new world.
 All about the specifiprompts.
-The age of average (text).
+It's the age of average text.
-How clever/dumb/neither these LLMs are.
-How it still feels like programming.
-But is it.
 It is still creating.
 Which is what we like.
 Right.
-This project is education.

 **Oh, woe is us.** 😲